 Fifteen Years of Caring

-This was a program put together by television news anchors and other media personnel, including me.
-The half-hour regionally broadcast documentary takes a look back at the start of Camp Good Days & Special Times and its growth after fifteen years.
-I was asked to participate on camera to talk about the book about Teddi Mervis, the organization’s inspiration, and the college dance marathon held annually for more than thirty years at St. John Fisher College.
+This was put together by television news anchors and other media personnel, including me.
+The half-hour regionally broadcast documentary took a look back at the start of Camp Good Days & Special Times and its growth after fifteen years.
+I was asked to participate on camera to talk about my biography of Teddi Mervis, the organization’s–and a college dance marathon held annually for more than thirty years at St. John Fisher College, Rochester, NY.

 Landscape Architecture: North Carolina Pioneers